Evolution of magnetic fields through cosmological perturbation theory: Weakly magnetized FLRW-background

-The magnetic anisotropic stress is treated as a first-order perturbation due to stochastic properties of the field, therefore it does not contribute to the above equations.\footnote{Again, we omit the brackets because the density evolves exactly like field itself \cite{tsagas1,buchert}.} We can see in eqs. (\ref{tflcero}) and (\ref{temcero1})-(\ref{temcero}), that fluid and electromagnetic energy-momentum tensor are diagonal tensors, that is, are consistent with the condition of an isotropic and homogeneous background \cite{tsagas1}.
-If we consider the average magnetic density of the background different to zero, the perturbative expansion at $k-$th order of the magnetic density is given by
+The magnetic anisotropic stress is treated as a first-order perturbation due to stochastic properties of the field, therefore it does not contribute to the above equations.
+We can see in eqs. (\ref{tflcero}) and (\ref{temcero1})-(\ref{temcero}), that fluid and electromagnetic energy-momentum tensor are diagonal tensors, that is, are consistent with the condition of an isotropic and homogeneous background \cite{tsagas1}.
+If we consider the average magnetic density of the background di\-fferent to zero, the perturbative expansion at $k-$th order of the magnetic density is given by

 where at first order we get a gauge invariant term which describes the magnetic energy density

 one can find that average density of the background field decays as $B_{(0)}^{2}\sim\frac{1}{a^{4}(\tau)}$ \cite{Subramanian}.
 At first orden we work with finite conductivity (real MHD), in this case the electric field and the current becomes nonzero, therefore using the eq. (\ref{ohm}) and assuming the ohmic current is not neglected, we find the Ohm's law